FHA Chapter 13 Bankruptcy Guidelines To Qualify For Mortgage

 YouTube player

-Petitioners file Chapter 13 Bankruptcy to protect their assets and have the courts restructure their debts over five years.
-A percentage of your income is set aside to pay your creditors.
-After the repayment term is up, the remaining balance of your debts is discharged by the U.S. Bankruptcy Courts.
+Petitioners opt for Chapter 13 Bankruptcy to safeguard their assets while allowing the courts to reorganize their debts across five years.
+A portion of their income is allocated to settle debts owed to creditors.
+Once the repayment period concludes, any outstanding balance on their debts is absolved by the U.S. Bankruptcy Courts.

 How Long Do I Have To Wait To Get a Mortgage After Chapter 13 Bankruptcy?